About Oklahoma's Efforts

-According to the American Immigration Council, Oklahoma is home to 218,432 immigrants.
-The percentage of change increase of foreign born population increased by 65.8% between 2000-2013 according to the Migration Policy Institute.
+According to the American Immigration Council as of 2015, Oklahoma is home to 235,350 immigrants.
+The foreign-born population in our state increased 65.8% between 2000 and 2013, according to the Migration Policy Institute.
 As these numbers rise, the need for English language instruction and citizenship and immigration services continues to increase.

-Statewide, literacy programs have reported 40%-60% increase in services to speakers of other languages.
 To meet this growing need, the Oklahoma Department of Libraries, in collaboration with libraries and literacy programs launched a citizenship and immigration project.